KerbaeAdAstra/KSPNameGen/INSTALL.md

 Once all of that is complete, simply run `make`. `make` will generate messages as it compiles KSPNameGen.
 If it fails during a certain step, there are several possible reasons why it failed.
 Some of the more common ones follow:

-* Problem: `command not found` or similar.
+* Problem: `Makefile:64: *** Suitable build tools were not located in your PATH.
+Please check your build environment.
+Stop.`
-* Solution: Mono is either not installed or not configured correctly.
-Attempt a reinstall.
+* Solution: `make` did not detect any build tools in your PATH.
+Try manually providing the PATH to it (`PATH=/path/to/mono/ make`) if it is installed, or (re)install it if it is not installed or broken.
-* Problem: Compiler error.
+* Problem: `Build FAILED.`
 * Solution: The code in that commit (if `git checkout <hash>` was executed prior to running `make`) is broken.
 Try checking out the latest stable code, or another commit.

 If `make` succeeded, there should be an executable `KSPNameGen.exe` in the current directory.
 Congratulations!